iliutaadrian/code-review/QWEN.md

 ## Directory Structure
 The directory contains test files designed to highlight various code issues:
 - `QWEN.md`: This context file containing project information and instructions for Qwen Code
+- `README.md`: High-level overview of the entire repository and how to use it
 - `test_code.rb`: Ruby file with intentional code issues for testing AI tools
+- `rubocop_ai_test_cases.rb`: Comprehensive test file with multiple test cases for both RuboCop and AI tools
+- `copilot-instruction.md`: Instructions for GitHub Copilot based on the code review guidelines
 - Other test files may be added as needed for different scenarios

 ## Working Environment